Machines and Tools - Wood processing techniques

 photo source: popularwoodworking.com

-Rules to keep in mind when making items for a stock and socket joint
+Rules to keep in mind when making the elements for a ball and socket joint

-The size of the stump and the hollow depends on the thickness of the wood.
-The rules of good practice say that the stock should be one third of the thickness of the wooden element and the notch one third of its width (the width being considered the part that is the continuation of the element containing the stock, joined at 90º) and one sixth of its thickness.
-It is important that the joint between the log and the groove is very strong.
-Therefore, when the table, seat or pulleys have to withstand high forces, strength calculations must be made to determine the thickness of the stock and the length of the socket.
+The size of the stump and the size of the hollow depends on the thickness of the wood.
+The rules of good practice state that the thickness of the stock should be one-third of the thickness of the wooden element and the rabbet one-third of its width (the width being the part that continues the element containing the stock, joined at 90º) and one-sixth of its thickness.
+It is important that the butt and rabbet joint is very strong.
+Therefore, when the table, seat or seat poles have to withstand high forces, strength calculations must be made to determine the thickness of the butt and the length of the groove.

-Another basic rule of thumb is that the hollow is made first and then the stump.
-The cap is made slightly larger than the notch after which it is adjusted.
-It is much easier to fit a large stock than to fit a joint whose stock is small and has play in the socket.
+Another basic rule of thumb is that first you make the scoop and then the top.
+The stop is made slightly larger than the socket after which it is adjusted.
+It is much simpler to adjust a large ball than to fix a joint whose ball is small and has play in the socket.

-Notch is made in such a way that the heel fits snugly and not higher so as not to loosen the bond.
-The exception is the joint with a log and open (broken) notch.
-In this case the notch is actually a groove or hole in the wooden element.
+Notch is made in such a way that the butt fits snugly and no larger so as not to loosen the connection.
+The exception to this is the open (broken) butt and rabbet joint, in which case the rabbet is actually a groove or hole in the wood member.

 The log should not be made very thin because it reduces the strength of the joint.
-It should have straight and smooth sides to easily penetrate the socket and fit perfectly.
+It should have straight and smooth sides to easily penetrate into the groove and fit perfectly.

-Assembly between the two elements should be done a little bit forced, without playing, but without forcing too much.
-A joint where the log enters very hard risks giving way at the slightest expansion of the wood.
-For a secure fit, use adhesive.
-The glue is applied to the log and is set to be in excess thus ensuring that it reaches the entire contact surface.
+Assembly between the two elements must be done with a little force, without play, but without too much force.
+A joint into which the butt fits very tightly runs the risk of failure at the slightest expansion of the wood.
+Adhesive is used for secure fixing.
+The adhesive is applied to the butt and is laid to be in excess making sure it reaches the entire contact surface.
 The excess will come out when the fixing is final.
-It is recommended that it is left until fully cured so as not to damage the joint.
+It is recommended to leave it until fully cured so as not to damage the joint.
 Removal is done after curing with a sharp chisel.

 cep and hollow